860–880 Lake Shore Drive: History

-In 1946, the real estate developer Herbert Greenwald became acquainted with the architect Ludwig Mies van der Rohe, while the latter was developing the Farnsworth House in Plano, Illinois.
+In 1946, Greenwald became acquainted with Mies, who then was developing Farnsworth House.
 Though Greenwald was thirty years younger than Mies, they remained frequent collaborators until Greenwald died in 1959.
-Greenwald was motivated to develop buildings of high architectural quality, rather than focusing on profit.
+Greenwald was motivated to develop buildings of high architectural quality.
 Additionally, the 1933 Century of Progress world's fair had spurred the construction of modern architecture in Chicago, and architects such as Mies and Loebl Schlossman & Hackl had been inspired to build modernist structures there.

 The first building Greenwald hired Mies to design was the Promontory Apartments on South Lake Shore Drive, completed in 1949.
-Due to World War II-era steel shortages, that building had a reinforced concrete facade, rather than the steel and glass facade Mies had wanted.
+Due to World War II-era steel shortages, that building had a reinforced concrete facade, rather than the steel-and-glass facade Mies had wanted.
 Mies nonetheless drew up an alternate plan for a structure with a steel-and-glass facade, which he later reused for 860–880 Lake Shore Drive.
-Mies had been considering a steel-and-glass skyscraper for three decades but had been unable to realize his design; as early as 1920, he had been drawing up designs for towers with steel skeletons.
+Before the Lake Shore Drive project, Mies had been considering a steel-and-glass skyscraper for three decades but had been unable to realize his design; as early as 1920, he had been drawing up designs for towers with steel skeletons.
 After the Promontory Apartments were completed, Mies and Greenwald had considered several other designs along Lake Michigan, which were ultimately not built.